michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 Perl for statistics.

 The functional nature of R however is often understated.
-Myself when I first started to program in R, I programmed as if I was writing Java as this was the only language I knew.
-This lead to frustration at the poor object support and the seeming requirement to create large numbers of loops and temporary variables.
+Myself when I first started to program in R, I programmed as if I was writing Java since this was the only other language I knew.
+This led to frustration at the poor object support and the seeming requirement to create large numbers of loops and temporary variables.

 I've recently started to learn Clojure which has lead me appreciate the functional heart of R and how much it can simplify your code.
 R is almost a